dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 *REMEMBER: If you get some sort of error related to the service/daemon not running, open Docker Desktop and it will start.*

 ### 2. Run the container
+Now let's run our Docker image to give it a test!

 > [!NOTE]
 > A note about image names**